Get to Know Us

 Towards the end of the two weeks, once you have had a chance to experience the work and culture at Latham, you will have the opportunity to interview for our Training Contract.

-Our vacation schemes are open to penultimate year law students, all final years students and graduates.
+You should be in the final year of your law degree, studying the GDL or beyond to apply for our Winter Vacation Scheme.
+Our Spring and Summer Vacation Schemes are open to penultimate year law students, all final years students and graduates.
 We would expect all candidates to have achieved AAB at A-level (or equivalent) and a 2.1 in their undergraduate degree where applicable.

 Induction at Latham lasts for three weeks and will cover everything required to get you prepared for the first day in your new seat.
 You will complete part of the professional skills course, receive comprehensive training on IT, time recording and knowledge management and learn more about the firm you have joined.
 You will also have the opportunity to meet your new colleagues, including partners, your fellow trainees and the Graduate Recruitment and Development team.